jenkinsci/google-kubernetes-engine-plugin/docs/Home.md

 Each GKE Build Step configuration can point to a different GKE cluster.
 Follow the steps below to create one.

-#### GKE Build Step Parameters
+##### GKE Build Step Parameters

 The GKE Build Step has the following parameters:

-1. credentialsId(string): The ID of the credentials that you uploaded earlier.
+1. `credentialsId(string)`: The ID of the credentials that you uploaded earlier.
-1. projectId(string): The Project ID housing the GKE cluster to be published to.
+1. `projectId(string)`: The Project ID housing the GKE cluster to be published to.
-1. zone(string): [**Deprecated**] The Zone housing the GKE cluster to be published to.
+1. `zone(string)`: [**Deprecated**] The Zone housing the GKE cluster to be published to.
-1. location(string): The Zone or Region housing the GKE cluster to be published to.
+1. `location(string)`: The Zone or Region housing the GKE cluster to be published to.
-1. clusterName(string): The name of the Cluster to be published to.
+1. `clusterName(string)`: The name of the Cluster to be published to.
-1. manifestPattern(string): The file pattern of the Kubernetes manifest to be deployed.
+1. `manifestPattern(string)`: The file pattern of the Kubernetes manifest to be deployed.
-1. verifyDeployments(boolean): [Optional] Whether the plugin will verify deployments.
+1. `verifyDeployments(boolean)`: [Optional] Whether the plugin will verify deployments.

 #### Jenkins Web UI

-1. Go to Jenkins home, and select the project to be published to GKE.
+1. On the Jenkins home page, select the project to be published to GKE.
-1. Click the "Configure" button on the left nav-bar.
+1. Click **Configure** from the left nav-bar.
-1. At the bottom of the page there will be a button labeled "Add build step", click the button then click Google Kubernetes Engine.
+1. At the bottom of the page there will be a button labeled **Add build step**, click the button then select `Deploy to Google Kubernetes Engine`.
-1. In the Service Account Credentials dropdown, select the credentials that you uploaded earlier.
+1. In the **Service Account Credentials** dropdown, select the credentials that you uploaded earlier.
+This should autopopulate **Project ID** and **Cluster**, if not:
-1. Select the Project ID housing the GKE cluster to be published to.
+  * Select the Project ID housing the GKE cluster to be published to.
-1. Select the Cluster to be published to.
+  * Select the Cluster to be published to.
 1. Enter the file path of the Kubernetes [manifest]( https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) within your project to be used for deployment.